matin-n/SMITE-Paladins-Realm-API-Usage/README.md

 # SMITE-Paladins-Realm-API-Usage
-Example usage of HiRez API
+Example usage of HiRez API written in GoLang.

 Sessions last for 15minutes each.